 Premiership Rugby: New points system when COVID-19 causes cancellations

-Premiership Rugby bringing in a new points system if coronavirus forces cancellations; Move designed to avoid the chaos that marred last season; PRL director of rugby Phil Winstanley: "We effectively had a system that attributed fault.
-We now talk about responsibility rather than fault."
+Premiership Rugby bringing in new points system if coronavirus forces cancellations; Move designed to avoid chaos that marred last season; new rules relating to salary cap include investigatory powers to study players' tax returns and interview club officials

 By PA Media